Where are the French riots and why are they happening?

 What happened during the shooting?

-The 17-year-old, identified as Nahel M, was driving a car on Tuesday morning when he was pulled over for breaking traffic rules, prosecutors said.
+The 17-year-old victim, Nahel Merzouk, was driving a car on Tuesday morning when he was pulled over for breaking traffic rules, prosecutors said.
 The teenager was too young to hold a full driving license in France.

 Police initially reported that one officer had shot at the teenager because he was driving his car towards him.
 But this version of events was quickly contradicted by a video circulating on social media.